ak811/ira/README.md

 <br>

 ## Real-Time Object Detection
-#### Use the following function in every python class you want to use detection methods.
-It will open your device's webcam and detect the keypoints you mentioned in the function.
+#### Use the following function to open your device's webcam and detect the key points specified in your Python class.
  ~~~python
 def live_detection_by_camera():
     cap = cv2.VideoCapture(0)